tier2tickets/Knowledge-Base/content/integration/4me.rst

 -Account -> Read Only
 -Person -> Read Only
--Requeest -> Create, Read, Update
+-Request -> Create, Read, Update

 Now click generate.
 The final screen will show you the key needed for the integration.
 This cannot be recovered so keep it in a safe place